Ranjit-Saha/agri-sentry-core/README.md

 ---

 ## 🛠️ Engineering Mission
-Agri-Sentry 360 solves the "Basis Risk" problem in parametric insurance by converting noisy, cloud-covered SAR satellite data into clean, verifiable flood-event triggers.
+Agri-Sentry-Core solves the "Basis Risk" problem in parametric insurance by converting noisy, cloud-covered SAR satellite data into clean, verifiable flood-event triggers.

 ## 🏗️ System Architecture
 The system is built as a modular pipeline where data moves from raw telemetry to actionable intelligence: